YueLiPicasso/OCanrenTutorial/Main/README.md

  we define a simple relational data base, followed by a library for Peano numbers.
  In the last lesson we use OCanren to solve an arithmetic puzzle.
 The last three lessons are so ordered that the complexity of the examples increases gently.
-The appendix gives an example of using the tabling to avoid infinite search path.
+The appendix gives an example of using tabling to avoid infinite search path.

 - Lesson 1: [General Feelings](./helloWorld)
 - Lesson 2: [Types for Relational Programs](./digTypes)